White Night riots: Gay activism in San Francisco

 In 1951, the California Supreme Court affirmed in Stoumen v.
 Reilly the right of homosexuals to assemble peacefully.
 To assist homosexuals with legal problems, in 1951 labor activist Harry Hay started the Mattachine Foundation from his living room in Los Angeles.
 Two years later, the Mattachine Society had expanded to several cities through the organizational skills of Chuck Rowland and under the leadership of less radical leaders Ken Burns in Los Angeles, Hal Call in San Francisco, and Curtis Dewees, Joe McCarthy, and Tony Segura in New York, and Prescott Townsend of Boston.
 A few years later, Phyllis Lyon and Del Martin started the Daughters of Bilitis with six other women in San Francisco, initially to have a place to socialize without fear of harassment or arrest.
 Within a few years, both organizations learned of each other and grew to have similar goals: helping assimilate homosexuals into general society, working for legal reform to repeal sodomy laws, and assisting those who were arrested.
-Both groups were headquartered in San Francisco by 1957, where The Ladder was edited by Lyon & Martin while The Mattachine Review was edited by Hal Call--both of which were printed by Call's Pan Graphic Press.
+Both groups were headquartered in San Francisco by 1957, where The Ladder was edited by Lyon and Martin while The Mattachine Review was edited by Hal Call.
+Both publications were printed by Call's Pan Graphic Press.

 Police continued to arrest homosexuals in large numbers, routinely bringing paddy wagons to gay bars and arresting their patrons.
-Charges were usually dismissed but those arrested often lost their anonymity when newspapers printed their names, addresses and places of employment.
+Charges were usually dismissed, but those arrested often lost their anonymity when newspapers printed their names, addresses and places of employment.
 Officers also notified the employer and family of the accused, causing serious damage to their reputations.